jason-white/personal-site/content/journal/2025/02/06/basically-im-falling-apart.md

 ### NFL

 Football isn't something I talk about a lot, but over the last couple of years, I've gotten more and more into it.
-Being a Panthers fan is hard, ya'll, but I think Bryce "Bryce Cold, the Carolina Reaper" Young may take us pretty far next year.
+Being a Panthers fan is hard, y'all, but I think Bryce "Bryce Cold, the Carolina Reaper" Young may take us pretty far next year.
 It was _amazing_ to see how he changed mid-season.
 I don't know what happened.
 I don't care what happened.
 But, holy hell, did he step it up.

 I’m not entirely thrilled about the Super Bowl matchup being a repeat of last year, but it definitely says a lot about the two teams that made it.
 I had been predicting a Lions vs. Chiefs Super Bowl all season, but it didn’t pan out.